joshmu/joshmu-dance-website/README.md

 # My Dance & Yoga Website

-Feel free to get in touch or fly my some feedback on how I could improve this. ✌️
+Feel free to get in touch or fly me some feedback. ✌️

 ## Tech Stack